Course Outline

 Overview

-- Presenting results from MATLAB programs, applications, and sample data in a government context
+- Presenting results from MATLAB programs, applications, and sample data

 - Tailor-made reports

-- Using organization’s templates and standards for government reporting
+- Using the organization’s templates and standards

-Creating Reports Interactively vs Programmatically
+Creating Reports Interactively versus Programmatically

-- Utilizing the Report Explorer
+- Using the Report Explorer

 Creating Reports Interactively Using Report Explorer